How to Start the Year in P.E.

 Within these units you will also find it is a great way for students to challenge themselves and do things they normally aren’t used to doing.
 It is a good time for students to reflect on their learning and establish a skill/goal they would like to work on for the year.
 Goal Setting goes a long way in helping students break down barriers and aim for new heights.
 I always remind my kids that goals are meant to be set, they don’t always get reached.
 And that’s OK.
 The best part of having a goal is the learning process in trying to get there.

 That’s it – starting the year is that easy. 😊 Hopefully you gained some insight or a couple of ideas on how to start the year right.
 The energy at the start of the school year is amazing.
+In some parts of the world, that energy may be more nervous than usual – and that’s OK.
 Enjoy the moment.
 Your knees may be weak, palms may be sweaty, but hopefully that first lesson plan is one step closer to being ready.
 All the best in your new school year.